 Aquarium parameters

 The main squid aquarium room in TLS 082 holds 2 rack systems (each system has 10 (15 gallon, 57 liter) tanks with a 50 gal (189 liter) reservoir for re-circulating seawater.
 A 300 gallon (1135 liter) reservoir tank is connected to each system.
-In addition, there is nursery tank (200 gallons; 757 liters) with its own recirculating syatem.
+In addition, there is nursery tank (200 gallons; 757 liters) with its own recirculating system.
 Water temperature is ambient, about 24°C. Each system and nursery contains a sump with a protein skimmer, particle and carbon filters through which the seawater passes.
 The seawater also runs through a UV filter before returning to the animal-containment tanks.
 Artificial seawater is prepared to a desired 34 PPT salinity from Instant Ocean salts-mix and deionized water, and allowed to sit at least 24 h before use.
 Ammonia and nitrite levels are monitored and kept at zero (below detection).
 Nitrates are kept as low as possible, and are always <10 PPM.
 Each of the 2 adult and nursery aquaria is a closed system, so should an emergency arise, not all animals are lost.
 In fact, each system could be used as a separate quarantine system should the need arise.

 Each tank is made of either darkened or opaque acrylic.
 The bottom of each tank is covered with approximately 2 cm of calcium-carbonate (marine) sand, and halved 4-in PVC pipes are placed in the tanks, within which the females lay eggs.
 The lids of each cube are transparent acrylic and allow light to penetrate, so that the squid experiences a natural light-dark cycle.